jatinchowdhury18/AnalogTapeModel/CONTRIBUTING.md

 [issues](https://github.com/jatinchowdhury18/AnalogTapeModel/issues)
 page.
 Bug fixes and new features are always welcome.

-CHOW Tape is built using the [JUCE](https://github.com/juce-framework/JUCE) framework, and accordingly, we follow the
+ChowTape is built using the [JUCE](https://github.com/juce-framework/JUCE) framework, and accordingly, we follow the
 [JUCE coding standards](https://juce.com/discover/stories/coding-standards).
 For information on getting started with development, please see the